President's Column: Response up, recognition down

 President's Column Created by NZPA

 As police officers, we commit daily to do the best job we can in all circumstances, so the impact of the allegations is devastating for the officers, their colleagues and the families of all involved.

 We are in uncharted waters, and the severity of the situation has led me to take a breath and reflect on the nature of contemporary policing with its relentless everyday pressures, which were supposed to be eased by the much-welcomed, largest single increase in police numbers.
 The reality is that the promised 1800 (still to be delivered in full) was a catch-up for overworked and under-resourced workgroups and districts that were already barely keeping their heads above water.

 The association has long held that governments should consider the police-to-population metric as the most reliable guide for making sure the country has sufficient police numbers.

 The latest police-to-population statistics show New Zealand is stagnating or slipping backwards in this measurement.

-In March 2020, our population was 5,086,000 with 499 police officers per head of population.
-By the beginning of this year, the population had grown to 5,112,300, but the officers per head of population had slipped to 495.
+In March 2020, our population was 5,086,000, with one officer for every 499 people.
+By January 2021, the population had grown to 5,112,300 and the ratio slipped to one officer per 501 people.
 That might not be a big dip, but it’s in the wrong direction and does not bode well for the non-stop pressures in calls for service, risks and scrutiny.

 These pressures include family violence incidents, up 11 per cent year on year for the past four years, 68,000 mental health incidents to attend in 2020 alone, and serious assaults, up by 25 per cent.